Free public wifi is putting users at risk from even the most basic hackers, IT experts have warned.

 The company said that within 20 minutes at each location and with minimal effort, its experts were able to observe customers’ email addresses with accompanying passwords and login details to employers’ servers.

 More worryingly, they were also able to access payment information and PayPal logins and passwords, personal and business credit card details, online banking details including logins, and Vodafone login information for mobile phones.

 On a more personal level, they saw Facebook logins and details, member logins for websites and classified sites, and logins for internet dating sites.

 Smarttech.ie said one of the checks was carried out from outside the hotel, confirming suspicions that hackers could access information remotely.

-According to Smarttech.ie, security on public wifi is bound by rules under the EU directive for public wi-fi 2006/24/EC which was passed inthe wake of the Jul 7 bombings in London.
+According to Smarttech.ie, security on public wifi is bound by rules under the EU directive for public wi-fi directive 2006/24/EC from 2006 which was passed in the wake of the July 7 bombings in London.